Isotretinoin and other retinoids during pregnancy

 Can vitamin A cause birth defects?

-Your baby needs vitamin A for healthy growth and development during pregnancy.
+Retinoids are man-made forms of vitamin A. Your baby needs vitamin A for healthy growth and development during pregnancy.
 But too much may cause birth defects.

 Your body makes its own vitamin A when you eat certain yellow and green vegetables.
 This form of vitamin A is safe during pregnancy.
 Getting too much preformed vitamin A can cause birth defects.
 Preformed vitamin A is found in foods like meat (especially liver), fish and dairy foods.